PandaRider/Taobao-PCB-guide/README.md

 ### Pro-tips
 1. Do check the local delivery charges
-2. For purchases above 100 yuan, you can get a discounted conversion rate through RateX
+2. For purchases above ¥100, you can get a discounted conversion rate through RateX
 3. Do watch out for bumped up offers!
 If the price seems off, just move on to another seller.

 ### Claiming